 As well as the student loan interest deduction, you may be eligible to apply for one of the two main forms of student loan tax credit: American Opportunity Credit and Lifetime Learning Credit.
 The IRS Interactive Tax Assistant helps you determine your eligibility for these forms of credit, but you can only apply for one at a time.
-You’ll need a Form 1098-T in order to apple, as well as Form 8863 and a tuition statement from the educational institution concerned.
+You’ll need a Form 1098-T in order to apply, as well as Form 8863 and a tuition statement from the educational institution concerned.

 - American Opportunity Credit – American Opportunity Credit can be worth up to $2,500 and can be claimed for a maximum of four tax years per student.
 The student needs to be in half-time education at least and must be studying towards a degree or recognized credential.
 This is an important tax credit for parents to consider when their children are in college.

 - Lifetime Learning Credit – The Lifetime Learning Credit can be worth a maximum of $2,000 per year, per student.
-The eligibility requirements for this student loan tax credit are quite relaxed; there are no limits concerning the amount of study time or the number of years the credit can be claimed, but it’s only available while you, your spouse, or your dependent is actually studying.
+The eligibility requirements for this student loan tax credit are quite relaxed; there are no limits concerning the amount of study time or the of years the credit can be claimed, but it’s only available while you, your spouse, or your dependent is actually studying.

 Is the Student Loan Interest Deduction Worth It?

 Overall, the student loan tax deduction can be a helpful bonus for those who want to pay less taxes and it’s worth exploring as a money saving option.
 However, you should always compare other options too.
 Paying less in taxes is always nice, but actually reducing the overall cost of your student loans can provide an even better value in the long term.